 ATTENDANCE: Students are expected to attend all class meetings, be on time, and be in class the entire class session.
 Students are required to participate in all class discussions and activities.
-Each evening will count as two (2) class sessions.
-Arriving late or leaving early will be counted as an absence.
-Missing an entire evening will count as two (2) absences.

-Eight (8) absences (which is missing four evenings) may result in a drop from the course.
+Class meets every Monday afternoon from 4 to 5:50.
+The second class session will be online, and you can view the videos at your convenience during the week.
+You are expected to participate in the online session each week.
+There will be important information presented online that will not be presented in class.
+Missing two Monday sessions may result in being dropped from the course.
+Let me know if there are extenuating circumstances.
+Arriving late or leaving early on Monday afternoon will be counted as half an absence.
 If you decide to drop the course it is your responsibility to make the drop official in the Administration and Records Office or you could receive an F grade.
-The drop deadline is March 13, 2020.
-There is no class on January 20 or February 17.
-Spring break is April 6-10.
+The drop deadline is March 10, 2023.
+There is no class on January 16 or February 20.
+Spring break is April 3-7.